0:00

 • /in: This command is almost the same as the /ago command, but instead of deducting, it adds to your current time.
 So, if you use the “2024” argument for the year parameter, it will add 2024 years to the current year.

-Using Websites for Timestamps
+Using websites for timestamps

-Unlike bots, websites allow you to easily pick a date and time from calendar windows and give you the timestamp you need.
 The website we will use for this guide is the HammerTime website - the website of the bot we took a look at earlier.

-Monetize Your Community with Whop
+Monetize your Discor community with Whop

 Running a Discord community?
 Why not get paid for your hard work?
 Discord server owners have been monetizing their communities for a long time, and it’s never been easier.
 Whop is here to help you start your journey and generate an income through your server.